 • Once done, go to the Select File option.

-• Then Open Company from the drop-down menu.
+• Then, open the Company from the drop-down menu.

 • Finally, see if your company’s file is included in the list.